-We don’t review shows that are direct sequels, shorts, or (generally) for young children.
-Anything not licensed and/or immediately available is off the table as well, though we do our best to offer premiere reviews for “Netflix jail” shows (such as Uncle from Another World) once they become legally available.
-Shows with late release dates such as The Maid I Hired Recently is Mysterious and FUUTO PI, will be reviewed separately.
+We don’t review shows that are direct sequels, shorts, or (generally) for very young children.
+Anything not licensed and/or immediately available is off the table as well; series that are dropped in batches (the binge/Netflix model) won’t receive are a premiere review but are eligible for recommendations at end of season.
+Shows with late release dates will be reviewed separately from the digest.

 How do you write the reviews?

 Once we have more funding, we’d like to change our current model to provide a wider range of perspectives on more episodes.
 We’re a long way from that goal, but it’s been a personal wish of ours since launch and we hope to make it happen someday.